 In a couple of weeks I will argue in court on behalf of a daughter that she should be appointed as the guardian and conservator for her father.
 The following month I will go to court, not to argue, but to assist a client to become the executor for his late grandfather’s estate.
 Happily, his grandfather had an estate plan and so clearly indicated whom he wanted to receive his property at the time of his passing.
 The client seeking to become the guardian/conservator for her father is, in contrast, litigating the matter because her father failed to appoint someone to manage his affairs in the event of his incapacity.
 The bottom line: the client seeking guardianship and conservatorship is going to spend over $20,000 in legal fees to achieve the same result her father could have accomplished by executing a simple estate plan, while the client who will become the executor for his grandfather’s estate will carry out his grandfather’s objectives with much less expense because his grandfather took the time to make a plan.

 So…what is a guardian, a conservator, and an executor?
 Why does anyone need any of these people?
 Well, like most of our legal system, the reasons are historical, dating back to medieval England, when our laws regarding the control and transfer of property came into existence.
 In essence, these roles are essential to prevent your property from being stuck in legal limbo, which is the technical term for that state where no one can access it for your benefit (in the event of your incapacity) or distribute it to your chosen beneficiaries (after your death).
 Our legal system offers a choice to the person who has property: take affirmative steps through written documents to make these decisions, or leave these decisions to resolution through the courts.
+Meeting with an estate planning attorney and creating the documents to support your decisions in life and ability can save uncountable hours, cost and stress later down the road.
 Executing documents that express your intentions is called estate planning, and it is much easier and less costly than the alternative.

 Now what?
 Four steps to get you started